JoyFlickTeam/joyflick/README.md

    | profilePicture | Image   | user's profile picture |
 ### Networking
 - Home Screen
-  - (GET) Query all games from api according to their ratings.
+  - (GET) Query all games from api according to recent releases.
 - Game Screen
   - (GET) Query all the users who have reviewed the game.
 - Comment Screen